leonardomaccari/communityNetworkMonitor/docs/README.txt

     │   ├── __init__.py
     │   ├── ninux.py # ninux plugin
     │   └── plugin.py # base class for plugins
-    └── topologyAnalyser.py # main program file
+    ├── topologyAnalyser.py # main program file
+    └── myCrypto.py # a simple module for the encryption of data

 Each network is parsed looking for nodes, links and OLSR ETX values, each scan produces an update for the db described by the classes in dbmanager.py.
 Depending on the network the scan may be performed using direct access to the node db, crawling the website for the available topology files or crawling the JSON interface.
 See each plugin documentation in the source code of the plugin.
+Data can be anonymized.
+Since i have access to non public DB of nodes, owners and email, the daemon can be configured to encrypt with AES node names, owner names and emails.

 The main config file main.conf contains